cdot/SVGcut/README.md

 ## Tool

 The next step is to set the parameters of the tool you are using.
-Click on the `Tool Settings` button to open the settings pane.
+Click on the `Tool Settings` button to open the pane.
 There is popup help on each of the options.

 ## Material

-Open the material pane to specify the material you are working with.
+Open the `Material` pane to specify the material you are working with.
 There is popup help on each of the options.

 ## Import SVG

 Open the `File` menu and select `Import SVG` to load your SVG file.
 If you have more than one SVG file you can load them all at once, or one after another.
-You should be able to see your SVG in the `Toolpaths` tab.
-You can zoom (mouse wheel) and pan.
+You should be able to see your SVG in the main window.
+You can zoom (mouse wheel) and pan (click and drag).

 ## Operations

-Use the mouse to select the paths (the _geometry_) you want to convert to Gcode (click a path again to deselect it; a double-click will select all paths).
+Use the mouse to select the paths (the _geometry_) you want to convert to Gcode (shift+click to select another, `Select↘All` to select everything).
 They will change colour.
 In the `Operations` pane, click `Create Operation` to tell it what you want to do with the selected paths.
 There are a number of operations available:
 + `Engrave` - the tool will follow the paths (basically what a pen plotter does).